Alquimia-ai/documentation/README.md

 - Event-Driven Triggers: Uses event-driven triggers to initiate actions, ensuring that operations are executed only when necessary, which enhances efficiency and reduces resource wastage.

 Alquimia runtime is a highly scalable, flexible, and efficient platform designed for enterprise environments.
 Its event-driven, serverless architecture built on Knative and Kubernetes ensures cost efficiency and high performance, while its support for omni-channel communication and custom integrations makes it a versatile solution for modern AI-driven workflows.

+# Architecture

+Alquimia is a cutting-edge Agentic AI platform designed to empower developers and enterprises to build, deploy, and manage AI agents and assistants in collaborative and enterprise environments.
+At its core, Alquimia is built on a reactive, serverless architecture that combines scalability, flexibility, and cost efficiency to deliver human-like conversational experiences.
+The architecture is designed to handle complex workflows, multi-channel communication, and dynamic user interactions while maintaining high performance and ethical standards.

+For more information about the architecture, please refer to the [Architecture](architecture/README.md) documentation.

+# Source Code and distribution

+Alquimia provides two main open-source distributions to help developers build and deploy AI-driven agents and assistants.
+Below is an explanation of each distribution and its documentation focus:

+## Alquimia Runtime

+The Alquimia Runtime is the core engine that powers the deployment and management of AI agents in enterprise environments.
+It is designed to be event-driven, serverless, and highly scalable, built on Knative and Kubernetes.

+For further information about the Alquimia Runtime, please refer to the [Alquimia Runtime README](runtime/README.md).

+## Alquimia SDK UI

+The Alquimia SDK UI is a React library designed to help developers seamlessly implement user interfaces for AI agents.
+It supports Next.js 14 and above, making it easy to integrate agent UIs into modern web applications.

+For further information about the Alquimia SDK UI, please refer to the [Alquimia SDK UI README](ui-sdk/README.md).